dlitvak/sdcnd-term1-proj2-sign-classifier/README.md

 ---

 In cell 13, I printed out the weight images of the 4 convolution layers.
-I can see that there is room for improvement, as in layer , Feature Maps 4, 5, 18, 21 do not carry any information.  _Dropout_ technique may have helped to activate those layers.
+I can see that there is room for improvement, as in layer , Feature Maps 4, 5, 18, 21 do not carry any information.  _Dropout_ technique would have possibly helped to activate those layers.